davaya/ocsf-im/README.md

-# ocsf-im
-Tool to generate schema from OCSF framework
+# Generate a Schema from OCSF Framework